cosmicjs/angular-marketing-landing-page/README.md

 This application is a simple landing page built using [Angular](https://angular.io/) and the [Cosmic Headless CMS](https://www.cosmicjs.com/) that allows an organization to build a mailing list of users and in exchange deliver some content to the user via a download.

 ## How it works
-1. The application owner sets up a campaign in Cosmic which feeds details in the application.
+1. The application owner sets up a campaign up in [Cosmic](https://www.cosmicjs.com/) which feeds details into the landing page.
-2. When a user visits the sight they will receive information about the campaign and be presented with a form to sign up for the offered content.
+2. When the user visits the landing page they will receive information about the campaign and be presented with a form to sign up for the offered content.
-3. The user's information is saved in a Cosmic object and attached to the campaign object.
+3. After the user's information is submitted, it is saved in a Cosmic Object and attached to the campaign Object.
-4. Once the information is submitted, the offered content stored in Cosmic is downloaded to the user's machine.
+4. The user then receives the premium content downloaded to their machine.

 ## Cosmic Setup
 One click install to a new Bucket with the following button: